 You should only use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.

 If you telephone the practice after 18:30 on Monday to Friday, through to 08:00 the next morning you will receive a recorded message advising you that if you wish to receive out of hours services you should call NHS 111 (One One One).

 When to use it:

-How does it work?
+How Does it Work?
 Typetalk or textphone

 The NHS 111 service is staffed by a team of fully trained advisers, supported by experienced nurses.
-They will ask you questions to assess your symptoms, then give you the healthcare advice you need or direct you straightaway to the local service that can help you best.
+They will ask questions to assess your symptoms, then give you the healthcare advice you need or direct you straightaway to the local service that can help you best.
 That could be A&E, an out-of-hours doctor, a walk-in centre or urgent care centre, a community nurse, an emergency dentist or a late-opening chemist.

 Where possible, the NHS 111 team will book you an appointment or transfer you directly to the people you need to speak to.
 If you need an ambulance, one will be sent just as quickly as if you had dialled 999.

 If a health professional has given you a specific phone number to call when you are concerned about your condition, continue to use that number.